-This month DIM Cinema arranges a series of studio visits, beginning with Jem Cohen’s short portrait of the sculptor Ann Truitt (1921-2004) and ending with the ceremonial liberation of Jay DeFeo’s painting The White Rose, weighing over 2,300 pounds, from her second-floor studio in San Francisco.
+This month DIM Cinema has arranged a series of studio visits, beginning with Jem Cohen’s short portrait of the sculptor Ann Truitt (1921-2004) and ending with the ceremonial liberation of Jay DeFeo’s painting The White Rose, weighing over 2,300 pounds, from her second-floor studio in San Francisco.
 In between, and in their respective studios, Sarah Pucill plays with the blinds, Bruce Nauman walks in an exaggerated manner, and Ken Jacobs goes psychedelicological.
 The evening ends with a story told by Babette Mangolte about two artists and one studio.
-In the 1960s, Krasiński was invited by Henryk Stażewski to share space in Warsaw; after Stażewski’s death, Krasiński created an installation in situ as a shrine to his friend.
+In the 1960s, Henryk Stażewski invited Edward Krasiński to share a space in Warsaw; after Stażewski’s death, Krasiński created an installation in situ as a shrine to his friend.

 Ann Truitt, Working | Jem Cohen/USA 2009.
 13 min.